• Skip to primary navigation

 What you'll need

-Ingredients for this cocktail vary vastly from bartender to bartender, but there are a few classic versions of this tropical drink; Trader Vic's version and the Royal Hawaiian version.
+Ingredients for this cocktail vary vastly from bartender to bartender, but there are a few classic versions of this tropical drink: Trader Vic’s and Royal Hawaiian versions.

 The ingredients that go into a mai tai